FlamingoFiestaStudio/OlympusGoneWild/wiki/ProjectBestPractices.md

 - If that person leaves some comments:
     - If you agree, change what the reviewers said, and notify the person after push;
     - If you do not agree, be nice and explain why do you not think in the same way;
-    - The comments should be only closed by the person who left the comment;
+    - The comments should be only closed by the person who left the comment, (unless the discussion has been stopped for more than a week);

 ## Priority Labels